 Here’s a step-by-step process for searching the United States Patent & Trademark Office’s online trademark database to see if a name is federally protected.
 It takes less than 5 minutes.
 Every financial institution with a halfway unique name or slogan should do this immediately.

-There’s a printable version of the how-to guide here on page 2.
-There’s also a handy reference guide for all 45 of the USPTO’s “International Classes” in case you want to look up a trademark in another industry.
+Here’s a handy reference guide for all 45 of the USPTO’s “International Classes” in case you want to look up a trademark in another industry.

 The most common mistakes financial institutions make happens when they change names.
 All too they make a costly error — one that can be easily avoided: they pick a new name that someone else in the financial industry has already federally trademarked.
 Time, energy, delays and headaches.
 All wasted.
 Lawyers and lawsuits.
 Very expensive.

 If you’re considering a name change, you need to screen every name in the USPTO database using this tool first, before you fall in love with it.
 If another financial institution has a live trademark on that name, you’re basically out of luck, even if they’re on the opposite side of the continent.

 Reality Check: If you’re looking for a name that’s available in the financial industry, good luck.
 Presently, there are 247,078 live trademarks in the financial industry.
 Most of the names you’re going to look-up at the USPTO website will already be taken.
 (When the URL allthegoodnamesaretaken.com is taken, you know it’s hard coming up with something new.
 This is where an experienced naming firm can help.)

 If you want to read about pain and suffering, The Financial Brand has a number of cautionary tales about financial trademark pitfalls.